Supporting patients with ILD in Primary Care

 ‘My oxygen levels are assessed at my clinic appointments.
 If appropriate, I have been referred for an oxygen assessment and given oxygen therapy.’

-If you can't perform a sit to stand test, then you can record their saturations when they first come into your room (if they have walked to do so) and then again when they are sitting at rest.
+If you are unable to perform a sit to stand test, consider recording oxygen saturations when the patient arrives (if they have walked to the appointment) and again after they have been sitting at rest.

 Flare ups